shoesofgold/usb-nvim/README.md

 - Portability
 - Multiple Neovim configurations can be used by simply having multiple copies of USB-Nvim.
+- Should be buildable with by any means the official neovim repo is built.

 **`"That's just about the size of it." - Rango`**

 **Downsides**
 ---------

-- Some folks are left out cuz' I don't have the means (or desire) to build on Apple garbage.
+- I don't have the means (or desire) to test builds on Apple garbage.
-- There are no managed packages on distro repos.
+- There are no managed packages on distro repos for auto updates.
 I'm not even sure how to go about getting that kind of attention or support.
-- I was not able to get a succesful build using MSYS2's UCRT64 shell, so I was unfortunately forced to use VS2022 bullshit.

 **`"Sometimes life is bigger than means." - Mr. Tsoding`**